OpenAPITools/openapi-generator/samples/server/petstore/aspnetcore/README.md

-# IO.Swagger - ASP.NET Core 2.0 Server
+# Org.OpenAPITools - ASP.NET Core 2.0 Server

 This is a sample server Petstore server.
-You can find out more about Swagger at [http://swagger.io](http://swagger.io) or on [irc.freenode.net, #swagger](http://swagger.io/irc/).
 For this sample, you can use the api key `special-key` to test the authorization filters.

 ## Run